domkris/Practice-Weather-App-Android/README.md

 <br/>
 <h3>Possible improvements</h3>
 <ul>
-  <li>Instead of Google Map button,the map could be displayed in the main class and contain all of descriptions and images</li>
+  <li>Instead of Google Map button, the map could be displayed in the main class and contain all of descriptions and images</li>
   <li>Adding a slider to the Google Map that will show the weather decsriptions for a specific date</li>
   <li>Improvement of the user interface (design & colors)</li>
   <li> The size of weather image is automaticaly adjusted according to the device, one of the improvements would be to design images in various (hdpi, xhdpi, etc..) sizes</li>